-Historically, Nebraska has not limited Health & Safety investments in a home to a "per-unit dollar cost" but allocates 23.5 percent of its annual allocation to cover Health & Safety related expenditures in homes state-wide.
+Typically Nebraska does not limit Health & Safety investments in a home to a "per-unit dollar cost" but allocates 20 percent of its annual allocation to cover Health & Safety related expenditures in homes state-wide.

 As part of NDEE's plan development and submission, staff reviews the previous year's invoiced Health and Safety expenditures and evaluates the invoiced cost and it's annual percentage allocation.
-Based on this review and evaluation, the DOE PY 2024-2025, and DOE Bil funding, the estimated state-wide per dwelling unit limit Health & Safety expenditure is \$1,800.
-Units may exceed the \$1,800 limit if approved in advance by NDEE on a case-by-case basis.
+Based on this review and evaluation, the DOE PY 2025-2026, and DOE IIJA funding, the estimated state-wide per dwelling unit limit Health & Safety expenditure is \$1,800.
+Units may exceed the \$1,800 limit if approved in advance by NDEE on a case-bycase basis.